sralloza/meal-planner/README.md

 Deployment is done via docker.

-Notes:

-- Remember you can use the tag you like.
-- The Dockerfile is designed to work on ARM systems, like a Raspberry Pi.

 ```shell
 # Build and push it to dockerhub
 docker buildx build -t sralloza/meal-planner:$VERSION --platform=linux/arm/v7,linux/amd64 --push .